seventown/hugo/content/articles/bridge-guide.md

 In general,

 Doubles teams have one attacker and one defender.
-The defender **hippos** while the attacker tries to kill the opposing attacker and build pressure.
-They do this through the fundamentals **towering** and **wallrunning**, as well as **winging**.
+The defender&nbsp; **hippos**&nbsp; while the attacker tries to kill the opposing attacker and build pressure.
+They do this through the fundamentals&nbsp; **towering**&nbsp; and&nbsp; **wallrunning**, as well as&nbsp; **winging**.
 The first push in a game is really important.
 While it’s possible to have a comeback, it’s unlikely.

 Teams mode (4v4) have (in general) one defender, one support, and 2 attackers.
 The defender **hippos** while the support kills opposing attackers so the defender has time to hippo.
 The 2 attackers’ main objective is to get goals and build pressure, but also to kill opposing attackers.